 - 1/2 cup (75g) raw unsalted cashews (use sunflower kernels if allergic but keep in mind it will yield a different flavor)

-- 1/2 cup (120g) non-dairy unsweetened plain yogurt, I used SoDelicious coconut (I would advise against low-fat or almond versions)
+- 1/2 cup (120g) non-dairy unsweetened plain yogurt, I used SoDelicious coconut buy soy or another creamy yogurt should work

 - 1/4 cup (60g) canned "lite" coconut milk, shaken first (or soy milk, but I preferred the taste of the coconut)